Daylight and Sunlight Assessments for Planning Applications (UK, BRE 209)

-MACH provides expert Daylight and Sunlight Assessments to support planning applications throughout the UK.
-Whether designing a new development or preparing a planning submission, our BRE 209-compliant reports ensure your scheme meets local authority requirements for natural light.
+MACH provides expert BRE 209 compliant Daylight and Sunlight Assessments to support planning applications throughout the UK.
+Our BRE 209-compliant reports ensure your scheme satisfies local authority requirements and reduces planning risk.
 We deliver fast, accurate, and cost-effective assessments that evaluate internal daylight levels, sunlight access, and potential impacts on neighbouring properties.
-Our goal is to help you secure planning approval while optimising your design for high-quality natural light and minimal environmental impact.
+Our goal is to optimise your design for high-quality natural light and minimal environmental impact, so to help you secure planning approval or address any planning objections to achieve local authority validation.

 What is a Daylight and Sunlight Assessment?

-A Daylight and Sunlight Assessment is a technical study that examines:
+A UK BRE Daylight and Sunlight Assessment is a technical study that can examine:

 • Sunlight access for key living spaces

-• Overshadowing impacts on neighbouring homes and outdoor amenity spaces
+• Overshadowing to outdoor amenity spaces and gardens

 Depending on your project needs, MACH provides reports following the latest BRE Guidelines (BRE 209: Site Layout Planning for Daylight and Sunlight) that help demonstrate compliance with planning policies from local councils across the UK.

 An Internal Daylight Assessment measures how much natural light reaches habitable rooms within a proposed building.
-We use specialist daylight modelling software to assess daylight levels primarily through the Daylight Factor method.
+We use specialist daylight modelling software to assess daylight levels primarily measuring Daylight Factor, Spatial Daylight Autonomy (sDA) or Useful Daylight Index (UDI).

 Key factors considered in assessments include: